xeon123/KCNA-notes/2 Cloud-Native Architecture Fundamentals.md

 ## Key Cloud-Native Practices

 These practices emphasize proactive design, automation, and scalability, ensuring applications are resilient, secure, and cost-efficient while leveraging cloud-native capabilities.
-**Self-healing** refers to the ability of a system or application to automatically detect and recover from failures or issues without human intervention.
-This includes restarting failed processes, reallocating resources, or rerouting traffic to maintain availability and performance without manual intervention.

 ### 1. **Resilience**

 - Design applications to anticipate failures, incorporating self-healing mechanisms.
 - Example: In a replica set, Kubernetes automatically maintains the desired number of replicas in deployments.
 - If a pod is killed, kubernetes restarts a new replica (self-healing)
+-  **Self-healing** refers to the ability of a system or application to automatically detect and recover from failures or issues without human intervention.
+This includes restarting failed processes, reallocating resources, or rerouting traffic to maintain availability and performance without manual intervention.

 ### 2. **Automation**